VeraBear/structure-informed-rvas/tutorial.md

 The results directory will be created during the process if it does not already exist.

 ### Running the Scan Test - Basic Version
-EPI25 data is not yet mapped to proteins so we will use the `--rvas-data-to-map` flag with the path to the EPI25 data.
+We will use the `--rvas-data-to-map` flag with the path to the EPI25 data.
 `variant-id-col`, `ac-control-col`, and `ac-case-col` all already match the assumed formatting (list formatting here) so we can leave out these flags.
 We would like to run a scan test, so we will include the --scan-test flag.